2000rick/movie-search-engine/README.md

 Search query cannot end with an operator (e.g. "title=endgame and").

-NO binary operator should be immedidately followed by another binary operator (e.g. "Genre=Action AND OR Actor=Elizabeth" IS INVALID).
+No binary operator should be immedidately followed by another binary operator (e.g. "Genre=Action AND OR Actor=Elizabeth" IS INVALID).

 Operator "NOT" cannot be followed by another operator (e.g. "NOT NOT Genre=Action" is not allowed, "Genre=Action AND NOT OR Actor=Matt" is invalid).